PgBiel/elembic/src/element.typ

 // Label for context blocks which have access to the virtual stylechain.
 #let lbl-get = label("__custom_element_get")

+// Special dictionary key to indicate this is a prepared rule.
+#let prepared-rule-key = "__prepared-rule"

 // Convert a custom element into a dictionary with (body, fields, func),
 // allowing you to access its fields and information when given content.
 //